herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 * The correct lable is positive and the model predicted negative.
 This is called false negative (FN).
 * The correct lable is negative and the model predicted negative.
 This is called true negative (TN).

+So, say we try to test the model with 100 positive observation, and 100 negative observations.
+In total 200 persons like George in the figure above.
+Now things are becoming interesting, since we will need a lot of observations to find anything statistical significant about our model performance.
+Let's consider the following result

 <p align="center">
   <img width="300" height="200" src="/figs/classification_measure/conf_matrix_1.png">
 </p>